MinterCat/API/README.md

 <li>img - serial number of the cat's avatar.</li>
 To get an image of the cat's avatar, follow the link - mintercat.com/img/Cat <b><i>serial number of the cat's avatar</i></b> .webp
 <li>count - The number of cats of this breed at the moment.</li>
-<li>price - the recommended cost of this cat in the MINTERCAT coin.</li>
+<li>value - the recommended cost of this cat in the MINTERCAT coin.</li>
 </ul>

 ## Data base